Files

 ,

-public and private metadata, and the total size of the file that will be uploaded.
+public and private metadata,the total size of the file that will be uploaded, and set up a flag that tells whether the file has the random write feature enabled.

 Then you need to call writeToFile(...)